lamarkdown/lamarkdown.github.io/extensions/index.md

 ---
+title: Extensions
 nav_order: 40
 has_children: true
 ---

 # Extensions

-Markdown syntax is not well-standardised, and [Python-Markdown has an extension system](https://python-markdown.github.io/extensions/) (which Lamarkdown provides access to).
-Extensions essentially modify the markdown language.
+Lamarkdown provides access to [Python-Markdown extension system](https://python-markdown.github.io/extensions/), to extend the markdown language.
+(The core language, though clean and simple, is too limited for many purposes.)

 In Lamarkdown, you can determine which extensions you want to use in several ways:

 * Accept the defaults (which are in place if you don't have a build file);

+* Write a build file that calls `doc()` or another such function representing a predefined bundle of settings which happens to include an extension.

 * Write a [build file](./BuildFiles) that calls `extension()` or `extensions()`.
 Normally you would provide one or more extension names, as strings.
-You could also create and instantiate an Extension class according to the [Python-Markdown API documentation](https://python-markdown.github.io/extensions/api/).

-* Write a build file that calls `doc()` or another such function representing a predefined bundle of settings which happens to include an extension.
+You can also pass in an Extension _object_, which may be easiest if you choose to create your own extension(s).

+{: .note}
-(To emphasise: an extension only changes the markdown dialect, whereas a build file/module makes decisions about _which_ extensions to use, as well as determining the styling/scripting of the output document.)
+An _extension_ changes the markdown dialect, whereas other constructs provided by Larmarkdown (like `doc()` and build files) make decisions about _which_ extensions to use, as well as the styling/scripting of the output document.

 ## What Extensions are Available?

-* You should be aware of the extensions that come [bundled with Python-Markdown itself](https://python-markdown.github.io/extensions/).
-Some of these, like [attr_list](https://python-markdown.github.io/extensions/attr_list/) in particular, may be important for styling, scripting and accessibility purposes.
+* Python-Markdown provides [various standard extensions](https://python-markdown.github.io/extensions/).
+Some, [attr_list](https://python-markdown.github.io/extensions/attr_list/) in particular, may be important for styling, scripting and accessibility purposes.

 * Lamarkdown provides some of its own extensions: